Founding of the Iona Community

 Iona and St Columba

 Iona is a tiny and beautiful Hebridean island off the west coast of Scotland, cradle of Christianity in Scotland, where in 563AD the Irish monk Columba (Columkille) established a monastic settlement that evangelised large parts of Scotland and the north of England and became an important centre of European Christianity.
 In the Middle Ages it became the site of a Benedictine abbey, and over the centuries it has attracted many thousands of people on their own pilgrim journeys.

 Iona remains a centre for pilgrimage and tourism; the daily services of the Iona Community in the Abbey church and worship elsewhere on the island are open to all; many visitors come again and again.
 There is a year-round population of over 100; long-established island families as well as more recent arrivals, including those who work for the Iona Community in its centres as staff or volunteers.
 The abbey is now managed by Historic Environment Scotland; the Iona Community remains in residence as a living, worshipping presence.
 The islanders, the Iona Community and Historic Environment Scotland work together to maintain Iona as a place of welcome.

 An oral history of the Iona community

 In 2004 Anne Muir an Oral Historian undertook, with funding from the Heritage Lottery Fund, a project recording stories from surviving Members, their families and those associated with the Community through the 40’s and 50’s.
-This collection is lodged in the Centre for Scottish Studies at Edinburgh University and extracts have been made into a book.
+This collection is lodged in the Centre for Scottish Studies at Edinburgh University and extracts have been made into a book (also available in a downloadable form).
 A report is attached summarising the process and findings from the project. read more